ncrtc/azure-mi-cicd-demo/README.md

 ## Prerequisites

 1. Create an Azure AD Group for SQL Admins
+2. Add the Graph API "Directory.Read.All" to the Azure DevOps Service Principal
-2. Add the Azure DevOps Service Principal to the AAD "SQL ADMIN" group
+3. Add the Azure DevOps Service Principal to the AAD "SQL ADMIN" group

 #TODO: add notes about how to do/gather these things
+#TODO: add notes about adding the graph permission.

 ## Builds